atennert-udacity/frontend-nanodegree-mobile-portfolio/README.md

 * extracted the screen dependend code from bootstrap-grid.css on seperate files and added them via link tags with media attributes
 * minified CSS
 * minified HTML
+* Optimized JavaScript processing
+  * extracted queryElement and getElement statements from loops
+  * extracted part of calculation from loop in updatePositions for 60fps scrolling
+  * extracted parts of calculations from loop in changePizzaSizes for faster pizza resizing